 - Make sure you’re available.
 Just like college professors offer office hours, carve out a part of your day reserved exclusively for talking with and mentoring your team.
 It means a lot to be a sounding board right when your people need you, even outside of scheduled checkpoints.

 - Gamify sales performance.
 Gamifying the process of selling can bring out the innate competitiveness that sales people feel.
 When they’re competing against each other for larger awards, motivation is kept high with minimal legwork for managers.

 Ask them how they’d like to be managed.
 With a growing number of generations in the workforce, it’s no wonder people want to be appreciated in a special way.

 - Encourage relationships around the company.
 Break down sales silos and get your people talking with marketing, account management and other departments.

 - Start a sales training book club.
 Connecting people with books and other training resources can keep sales people engaged with their work in an incredible way.

 - Focus on whole-employee wellbeing.
 Your sales people don’t shut down after 5 p.m.
 They have families and lives that influence who they are.
 That’s why focusing on whole-employee recognition, performance and wellness can promote employee wellbeing, boost employee engagement and grow ROI in a huge way.

-With a whole-employee experience solution that truly helps boost sales performance, you’ll turn employee engagement and wellbeing into profitability.
+With an employee experience solution that truly helps boost sales performance, you’ll turn employee engagement into profitability.